causiq/logary/README.md

    while and happens frequently when you have thousands of servers), the target should save its last will and then retry a configurable number of times after waiting an exponentially growing duration between each try.
 It does this by crashing and letting the supervisor handle the failure.
-Afterh exhausing the tries, the batch of log messages is discarded.
+After exhausting the tries, the batch of log messages is discarded.
  - If there are IO errors on writing the log messages to disk, there's no guarantee that there won't be duplicate log lines written; however, they're